cocos/cocos-docs/en/getting-started/first-game-2d/index.md

 As you can see, the player only moves a little each time you click the mouse button.

-This is because that we use `pixels/s` as the unit of speed for the Player.
+This is because we use `pixels/s` as the unit of speed for the Player.

 ```ts
 this._curJumpSpeed = this._jumpStep / this._jumpTime;